 Peel eggs (hopefully this won’t take you as long as it did for me)

-Scramble one egg in a small bowl.
+Scramble one raw egg in a small bowl.

-Mix seasoning into ground meat.
+Mix seasoning into ground meat in a third bowl.

 Now you have all your pieces, start layering!

 Take a ball of ground meat slightly larger than a golf ball and flatten it out in your hands.
 Put 1 peeled hard boiled egg in the middle of the meat patty.
 Wrap the meat around the egg, making sure there are no gaps or thin spots.